Et Alia is a small press based in Little Rock, Arkansas, with publishing interests in three areas:

 Et Alia publications may be ordered through our website book store with free shipping and rates generally below online and brick and mortar retailers, through Ingram or Amazon.com, or purchased in local stores.

 F.H.
-Thurmond, author of Before I Sleep: A Memoir of Travel and Reconciliation (Et Alia Press, 2012) and Ring of Five: A Novella & Four Stories (Et Alia Press, 2015):
+Thurmond, author of Before I Sleep: A Memoir of Travel and Reconciliation (2012) and Ring of Five: A Novella & Four Stories ( 2015)

 I've published two books with Et Alia Press in 2012 and 2015, and working with Et Alia on all stages of the publication process was a real pleasure.
 Every aspect of the publishing experience–from the superb editing talents of Erin Wood, to working with the publishers on design, illustrations, and marketing strategy–was handled with great professionalism and care.

 Chelsey Clammer’s essay, “Cut,” appears in Scars: An Anthology

 As a writer, I have worked with many editors from a diverse range of literary journals and small presses.
 Some of the editors were pushy, some were pushovers.
 A few of them acted like they would rather have nothing to do with me.
 A few would consistently forget my name.
 But then there’s that rare and special bread of editors who know what they’re doing, who were born to do this.
 They are the editors who are actually interested in you and your story, editors such as the entire team at Et Alia Press.
 Aside from an engaging and helpful conversation I had with their editor Erin Wood about my essay—a conversation that would help to make me think differently about my writing—I have also grown into my writer self while under their guidance and through their expert advisement.
 When we worked through editing my essay, I was able to be at ease because I could just feel how I was handing my deeply personal essay to editors who were going to treat it kindly, treat it with respect, and who were determined to improve the ways in which an essay can reach out to the reader.